 - If you already list your car on Turo, Getaround is a similar services that offers a few key advantages

-Getaround vehicle requirements: Which cars qualify?
+Vehicle requirements: Which cars qualify?

-- Must be model year 2005 or newer
+- Must be year 2007 or newer

-- No more than 125,000 miles
+- Have less than 200,000 miles

-- Must not seat more than 8 passengers
+- Must not seat more than 10 passengers

 - Vehicle can have automatic or manual transmission